MaxDorris/MachineLearningProject/README.md

-# Water Quality, Crime, and Rent in Los Angeles County
+# Determining Factors of Stroke

 ### A Data Analysis Project Created by Kayla Brown, Max Dorris, and Matthew Peach

 # Deliverable One
 ### Project Idea
-**Problem Solving:** We are going to look at the connection between cost of living (i.e. rent), the quality of water, and crime in the different areas of Los Angeles County.

-Linear regression determining key factors in heart failure leading to a death event.

-**Dataset:** We are using a set of crime data that we found on Kaggle as well as Water Quality Data from California.gov.
-We are also using rent data from .
-We combined the csv datasets into a database and used their postal ZIP codes as the common link for their locations.
+**Problem Solving:** We are examining determining factors of stroke based on health and environmental factors.

+**Dataset:** We are using a set of data collected on over 5,000 patients that includes sex, age, hypertension, heart-disease, marital status, work type, type of residence, average blood glucose level (diabetes), body mass index, and historical smoking data.

-**Predictive Problem to Be Solved:** We are going to make a linear regression model to estimate increases in rent in Los Angeles County based on water quality and crime.
+**Predictive Problem to Be Solved:** We are going to make a linear regression model to estimate key factors leading to a stroke by comparing the factors mentioned in the dataset with whether the patient had a stroke or not in order to see which factors align most closely with those who have experienced a stroke.

 ### ERD Diagram
+At this point, the we are working with a single dataset, so we are not working with a database.

 ### Outline of Visualization Dashboard
-Our plan for our dashboard is to use JavaScript to use geoapi in Python to create overlays in a map of Los Angeles County to use show rent, water quality, and crime across the whole area.
+Our plan for our dashboard is to

 ### Mockup of Machine Learning Model
+Linear regression determining key factors leading to a stroke.

 Type: linear regression.
 Confusion matrix:

-#### Deliverable requirements via Brett:
+#### Deliverable 1 requirements:
 - Finalized project idea including what is your dataset, what are the problems you solving, and what will be the predictive problem you will solve.
 - Create an ER diagram and setup database for your data (if applicable)
 - Create an rough outline of your visualization dashboard.